Tymon parkrun | An 8 Year Triumph

 The Course

 The course itself is a pleasure.
 Maybe it’s too much experience in the Glen going from trails to hills but when you run on a sublime surface it makes the parkrun more enjoyable.
-It flows better you can manage your pace easier which is exactly why pacing Julie to under 30 mins was easier than expected.
+It flows better and you can manage your pace more easily which is exactly why pacing Julie to under 30 mins was easier than expected.
 Julie has been getting more determined about her activity recently.
 She is on the cusp of 50 parkruns a major milestone in the parkrun world and we’re on a tourism adventure in Dublin.
 The winds of motivation are at her back and my wife can sense opportunity like a Jedi wielding the force.
 She set her sights on under 30 mins this morning recruited me to pace her.
 Julie hung in their between 3 and 4 kilometers and as usual with 250 meters to go she flew home and left me for dead.
 Her sister Grace warned me at our wedding today will be the last time I have the upperhand.
+Those words have been true.